ASchneiderBR/htmlTextSlideshow/docs/dock-ui.md

 ## Interactions

-- Auto-parse on debounce (300 ms) as the user types.
-- `Ctrl+Enter` forces an immediate sync (optional for power users).
-- `Ctrl+Shift+S` creates a preset snapshot.
+- **Adding Slides**: Typing in the editor does not live-sync content.
+Users must click "Add Slides" to parse markdown and push to the live deck.
+- **Settings Updates**: Changing font/transitions updates the live deck immediately (debounced for inputs).
-- Settings edits update the preview instantly and schedule a new auto-sync run.
+- Navigation/Reordering updates the preview instantly and schedules an auto-sync run.

 ## Theming